mkohler/cython_swig/README.rst

     I'm going to show you a *very* small C library.

-    Then I will show you how to use SWIG to access the library.
-    Then I will show you how to use Cython to access the library.
+    Then I will show you how to access it, using SWIG first, and then using Cython.
+And then we will grow the library, a function at a time, and see how SWIG and Cython handle more complicated interfaces.

-    And then I

     And then I will talk about fear and magic.